 - Verify that there is a checkmark next to Health.
 If not, you need to connect Strava to Apple Health-tap the + sign to connect and follow the steps in our previous section.

-- Under Automation Settings, make sure you toggle on Send to health and Notifications for new workouts.
+- Under Automation Settings, make sure you toggle on Send to Health and Notifications for new workouts.

 - To import workouts to Strava, tap the Import button next to the workouts data and time.
 Strava checkmarks each workout that it successfully imported.

-Strava does not automatically sync with Health in the background
+If you don’t turn on Automatic Uploads, Strava does not automatically sync with Health in the background

 The process requires you to manually import workouts from Apple’s Health app into Strava.
 It does not sync automatically in the background.
 And that’s why it’s important to turn on the notification for new workouts toggle for the Health app in Strava’s settings.